Prosthodontist Blake M. Mueller, DDS Westlake Village CA

 For some patients, the placement of dental implants may involve two surgical procedures.
-First, implants are placed within your jawbone.
+First, dental implants are placed within your jawbone.
 Healing time following surgery varies from person to person and is based on a variety of factors, such as hardness of bone.
 In some cases, implants may be restored immediately after they are placed.

-For the first two to four months following the surgery, dental implants are beneath the surface of the gums gradually bonding with the jawbone.
+For the first two-to-four months following the surgery, dental implants are beneath the surface of the gums gradually bonding with the jawbone.
 You should be able to wear temporary restorations and eat a soft diet at this time.
 At the same time, your prosthodontist designs the definitive restoration that will ultimately improve both function and aesthetics.

 After the implant has bonded to the jawbone, the second phase begins.
 The surgeon may need to uncover the implants and attach a small healing collar.
 After a much shorter healing period Dr. Mueller will be able to start making your new teeth.
 An impression must be taken.
 Then posts (called abutments) or attachments can be connected to the implants.
 The teeth replacements are then made over the posts or attachments.
-The entire procedure usually takes two to eight months.
+The entire procedure usually takes two-to-eight months.
 Most patients do not experience any disruption in their daily life.